-Kat is an animal Physiotherapist treating horses, dogs and other small animals in their own environment, travelling to Bristol, Bath, Somerset, Wiltshire and South Gloucestershire areas.
-Kat is also available for canine clinic appointments at Animal Rehabilitation Clinic, Westerleigh, Bristol.
+Kat is an Animal Physiotherapist treating horses, dogs and other small animals in their own environment, travelling to Bristol, Bath, Somerset, Wiltshire and South Gloucestershire areas.
+Kat can also see your dogs in a friendly clinic environment at the Animal Rehabilitation Clinic, Westerleigh, Bristol.
+The clinic also offers excellent hydrotherapy facilities – www.theanimalrehabclinic.co.uk.
 Kat qualified as a Veterinary Physiotherapist in 2015 and completed her Masters project, with distinction, in Canine Rehabilitation techniques.
 Kat is also a human physiotherapist and qualified in 2007.
 She worked in a variety of NHS roles rotating through musculoskeletal, respiratory and neurological areas.
 Working in the human field gave Kat many transferrable skills to enhance her animal practice, including anatomy knowledge, detailed objective assessments and strong clinical reasoning.
 Kat maintains her human skills through private practice, specialising in Neurological Paediatrics.

 Kat is fully registered with the Health Professions Council (HCPC), a member of the Chartered Society of Physiotherapy (CSP), is registered with the Association of Chartered Physiotherapy in Animal Therapy (ACPAT) as a Category A member and carries professional liability insurance.
 This extensive list of regulating bodies ensures that safe, high quality and up to date evidence is utilised when treating your animals.